 In 1991 the Otaki Mail was relaunched by Annabel McLaren as a monthly community paper commited to informing the people of Otaki and the surrounding areas.

-In 2002 the paper was bought by Alan and Wendy Bailey who continued the commitment to the Otaki community until January 2014 when they passed the baton on to Ann and Lloyd Chapman, now the current owners, for safe keeping.
+In 2002 the paper was bought by Alan and Wendy Bailey who continued the commitment to the Otaki community until January 2014 when they passed the baton on to Ann and Lloyd Chapman; and now Penny Gaylor is the owner.